 As Senior Applications Manager for the firm, Hamilton-Price is delivering on the company’s refocused technology strategy — one that more clearly aligns IT with business results.
 “We need business technology solutions that are sensible, streamlining the job for our teams working at project sites,” says Hamilton-Price.

-Since as many as 30 to 50 subcontractor agreements are needed for each construction project, coordinating approvals and archiving documents gets complicated.
-“Not too long ago, it was considered high tech to gather all construction project files, burn a CD, and then send it to stakeholders to print and sign.
-Sometimes people would physically sign the disk itself,” Hamilton-Price says.
+Since as many as 30 to 50 subcontractor agreements are needed for each construction project, co-ordinating approvals and archiving documents gets complicated.
+“Not too long ago, it was considered high tech to gather all construction project files, burn a CD and then send it to stakeholders to print and sign.
+Sometimes people would physically sign the disc itself,” Hamilton-Price says.

 With the large volume of contracts the firm handles every year, there were increasing concerns about agreements not being fully executed or archived.
 “In a business with technology everywhere, people have so many places they can store files.
 If a critical subcontract agreement can’t be found or has not been signed in all the right places, there’s risk exposure,” says Kevin Rolph, Commercial Director for Galliford Try’s North East & Yorkshire division.